 Have a look at the original text on the left and compare it to the two restatements on the right.
-As you can see, in the first example the writer uses several exact phrases of the original (shown highlighted in yellow) and several synonyms or phrases that are very close to the original (shown in bolded purple).
+As you can see, in the first example the writer uses several exact phrases of the original (shown in red) and several synonyms or phrases that are very close to the original (shown in green).
 In addition, much of the structure of the paragraph is the same.
 This is an example of patchwriting, and despite a proper citation being included, an instance of plagiarism.